oxheadalpha/tezos-k8s/HOWTO.md

 * generate a genesis block for your chain
 * activate the protocol
 * bake the first block
-* start the progenitor node and a baker to validate the chain
+* start the bootstrap-node node and a baker to validate the chain

 You can find your node in the tqtezos namespace using kubectl.